-· · · · · · · · · · · · · · · · · · · realth ays in cancer diagnosis and treatment pathways reased staffing pressures, and impact on staff resilience, caused by reased requirement in ITU, COVID pathway management, sickness absence d outbreak management Control and Assurance Framework - 3 Lines of Defence out: to f out it to t Controls: Clinical Guidelines/Policies and Standard Operating Procedures in place Clinical divisional structures, accountability &amp; quality governance arrangements at Trust, division, care group &amp; service levels Staffing meetings twice a day with agreed escalation process.
-Central staffing hub co-ordinates nurse staffing numbers in line with acuity and activity Clinical audit programme &amp; monitoring arrangements Safety Alert process in place Freedom to speak up process in place Covid-19 SJR undertaken for all deaths GIRFT Meetings reinstated Thrombosis committee reinstated Agreement and plan to implement the electronic sepsis bundle for adults and children.
-Process of assurance for lessons learnt being developed CQC registration for the regulated activity of assessment or medical treatment for persons detained under the Mental Health Act 1983 at Manor Hospital.
-Patient Experience group in place Robust governance and quality standards managed and monitored through the governance structures of the organisation, performance reviews and the CCG/CQC Learning from death framework supporting local mortality review.
-Faculty of Research and Clinical Education (FORCE) established to promote research and professional development in the trust Perfect Ward app allows local oversight of key performance metrics NHSEI/CQC Gaps in Control Clinical audit monitoring arrangements to be revoted by the Trust's complaints responsible.
-Deterioration in the Trust's complaints responsible.
-Mental Capacity Act compliance below the Trust's complaints responsible.
-Out of date clinical Policies, Procedures and SC Training performance not meeting set targets. ust Target se performance sts Standards the week
+• F in • C • In in he week ailure to demonstrate that the trust is identifying and addres in health belays in cancer diagnosis and treatment pathways increased staffing pressures, and impact on staff resilie increased requirement in ITU, COVID pathway management, s nd outbreak management ence, caused by Control and d Assurance Framework - 3 Lines of Defence 1 st Line of Defence Clinical Guidelines/Policies and Standard 2nd Line of Defence Patient Experience group in place 3 rd Line of Defence Annual External Audit of Quality Account Controls: Operating Procedures in place Clinical divisional structures, accountability & quality governance arrangements at Trust, division, care group & service levels Staffing meetings twice a day with agreed escalation process.
+Central staffing hub co-ordinates nurse staffing numbers in line with acuity and activity Clinical audit programme & monitoring arrangements Safety Alert process in place Freedom to speak up process in place Covid-19 SJR undertaken for all deaths GIRFT Meetings reinstated Thrombosis committee reinstated Agreement and plan to implement the electronic sepsis bundle for adults and children.
+Process of assurance for lessons learnt being developed CQC registration for the regulated activity of assessment or medical treatment for persons detained under the Mental Health Act 1983 at Robust governance and quality standards managed and monitored through the governance structures of the organisation, performance reviews and the CCG/CQC Learning from death framework supporting local mortality review.
+Faculty of Research and Clinical Education (FORCE) established to promote research and professional development in the trust Perfect Ward app allows local oversight of key performance metrics CQC Inspection Programme Process in place with Commissioners to undertake Clinical Quality Review Meetings (CQRM) NHSEI scrutiny of Covid-19 cases/Nosocomial infections/Trust implementation of Social distancing, Patient/Staff screening and PPE Guidance Quality Review 6 monthly reviews in place with NHSEI/CQC Gaps in Control Manor Hospital.
+Clinical audit monitoring arrangements to be re VTE performance continues to be below the Tru Deterioration in the Trust's complaints response Mental Capacity Act compliance below the Trus Out of date clinical Policies, Procedures and SOI Training performance not meeting set targets ist Target e performance ts Standards